gongda0e/gongda0e.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a graduate student in the Graduate School of Artificial Intelligence integrated M.S. & Ph.D. program at [POSTECH](https://www.postech.ac.kr).
-I am a member of the [Computer Vision Lab](http://cvlab.postech.ac.kr/lab/) at POSTECH, advised by Prof. [Minsu Cho](http://cvlab.postech.ac.kr/~mcho/).
+I am a member of the [Computer Vision Lab](http://cvlab.postech.ac.kr/lab/) at POSTECH, working with [Minsu Cho](http://cvlab.postech.ac.kr/~mcho/).
-Currently, I am a visiting researcher at the [IMAGINE](http://imagine.enpc.fr), [École des Ponts ParisTech](https://ecoledesponts.fr) (aka ENPC) working with [Gül Varol](https://gulvarol.github.io).
+Currently, I am a visiting researcher at the [IMAGINE](http://imagine.enpc.fr) group at [École des Ponts ParisTech](https://ecoledesponts.fr) (aka ENPC), working with [Gül Varol](https://gulvarol.github.io).
 Previously, I completed my B.S. in Convergence IT Engineering at POSTECH.\
 \
 My research interests lie in computer vision and deep learning, especially in understanding temporal and semantic relations between actions in long-term videos.